uktrade/terraform-platform-modules/README.md

 Note:  We are currently treating the terraform-deployment branch on the _demodjango-deploy_ repository as our `main` branch for this work.

-### Task: Deploy a vpc using the VPC Terraform module
+### Task: Deploy a Virtual Private Cloud using the VPC Terraform module

 Repository to execute code: _terraform-platform_